bswck/have-a-nice-day/README.md

 Feel free to silence this repo in `👁 Watch` options if you don't want to receive release notifications in your GitHub dashboard.

-And, most importantly, have a nice day!
+And, most importantly, have a nice day!<br>
 ~ [@bswck](https://github.com/bswck)